Leaning Tower of Pisa: Tickets

 • Campo Santo (the cemetery)

-They started construction of the Tower of Pisa in 1173 and it was going to be a freestanding bell tower or 'campanile' for the cathedral that sits next door (the 'Cathedral of Santa Maria Assunta').
-It actually took nearly 200 years for them to complete the Tower of Pisa though, due to various issues during the construction, not just the tilt, but also political unrest, wars, debt and other reasons which all factored into the delay.
+Construction of the Tower of Pisa started in 1173 and it was intended to be a freestanding bell tower or 'campanile' for the Cathedral of Santa Maria Assunta.
+However, it took nearly 200 years to complete due to various issues, including political unrest, wars, and financial difficulties, not just the tilt.

-The famous tilt actually began to happen during its construction and is due to the unstable foundation soil under the building.
-Engineers did try to compensate by shifting the weight and making the upper floors lean the opposite way to try and counter-balance it, but it didn't work!
-The tower has 8 floors in total, including the bell floor.
+The famous tilt started during its construction and is due to the unstable foundation soil under it.
+Engineers tried to compensate by shifting the weight and making the upper floors lean the opposite way to counter-balance it, but it didn't work.

-There have been multiple attempts over the centuries to correct/reinforce the Leaning Tower of Pisa and to make it safe/stable.
-The latest of which was in the 1990’s at which point the tilt had reached 5.5 degrees and a major engineering project was carried out to fix/reinforce it and it actually reduced the tilt over the next twenty years until 2008!
-Since 2008, no further movement -/+ has been detected and the angle currently sits at 3.9 degrees!
+A major engineering project was carried out to fix and reinforce it, and it actually reduced the tilt over the next twenty years until 2008.
+No further movement -/+ has been detected since and the angle currently sits at 3.9 degrees.

 Popular Attractions